qlawmarq/resume/Curriculum vitae_English.md

 #### Development of Photoruction Eye

-- Developed a web service and their prototype from scratch
+- Developed prototype of a web service from scratch.
-- Lead on technology selection and architecture design
+- Lead on technology selection and architecture design.
-- Building a CI/CD environment with GitHub Actions for automated deployment and more
+- Building a CI/CD environment with GitHub Actions for automated deployment and more.
 - Application technologies
   - TypeScript
   - React.js